Frequently Asked Questions

 - Do you ever cancel trips?

-Boarding our ships is done via a small gangway and you then descend approximately 10 steps to the lower deck.
+Boarding our ships is done via a short gangway and you then descend approximately 10 steps to the lower deck.
 The gangway is narrow and has grip rails either side.

-Yes we sail 7 days a week from mid-March to October, weather permitting.
+Yes we sail every day from mid-March to October, weather permitting.

 No, it is a passenger ferry only – there are no cars on the island.

-Ocasionally, weather conditions can effect the sailing times.
+Occasionally, weather conditions can effect the sailing times.
 Please phone our office on the day of your trip for exact departure times.
-Tel: 0657075949

-Trips are occasionally cancelled due to bad sea conditions.
-Should this happen, passengers are given the choice of rescheduling their trip or receiving a full refund.
+Trips can be cancelled due to very bad sea conditions.
+Should this happen, passengers are given the choice of rescheduling their trip or a full refund.